Trixie Motel: Season 1 (2022)

+Season 2: Drag Me Home (2024)

 Promotion

 The trailer for the series was released via YouTube on May 4, 2022, featuring Mattel's song "Stay the Night" from her fourth studio album The Blonde & Pink Albums, which was also used as the series' opening theme; Mattel said that she wrote the song with the series in mind before a television deal had been struck.
 Shortly after the series' premiere Discovery+ published ten-minute sneak peek clips of the beginnings of the first two episodes via their YouTube channel.
 Trixie has also used part of the first episode as her opening act during her "Grown Up" tour to help promote the series.